My Alphorn Explorations

 During my high school years one of my science projects involved learning about the acoustic properties of musical instruments.
 I bought a book, which I still have: "Horns, Strings & Harmony: The Science of Enjoyable Sounds" by Arthur H. Benade (Anchor Books, 1960).
 The last chapter of the book is: "Homemade Wind Instruments."
 Voilà, there was my project.
 Write about the science of sound production and the manufacture of instruments to produce those sounds, then build two of my own instruments for the demo part of the project: A single-valve trumpet and a simple "woodwind" complete with a set of (rubber-band equipped) keys.
 The project was both personally enjoyable and academically successful (I got an 'A' and had a ton of fun).
 I did have some previous experience building homemade instruments, however, such as the two-bell "tuba" I built in 7th or 8th grade from water tubes and the mixer valve of an old washing machine.

 It did not take too long on the internet to discover that people have made simple alphorns out of common materials, such as plastic pipe and garden hoses.
 The internet search result that intrigued me most was this link: "Das billigste Alphorn der Welt" ("The Cheapest Alphorn in the World") on the website of the Alphorn-Center in Friesenheim, Germany, at the western edge of the Black Forest.
-I am grateful to have learned about Franz Schüssele at the Alphorn-Center, who produced the "Cheapest Alphorn" video (YouTube link) and provided the "Bauplan" online.
+I am grateful to have learned about Franz Schüssele at the Alphorn-Center, who produced the "Cheapest Alphorn" video (YouTube link) and provided the "Bauplan" online, which I used to construct my own PVC pipe alphorns.
 For other great and entertaining videos from Franz Schüssele, see the "Videogalerie."

-I had to make some modifications to the German "Bauplan" since pipe sizes in the U.S. are different than those in Germany (actual diameter differences, and not simply a difference between Metric and English Units).
-Also, our local Home Depot does not carry every possible connector type, and I did not want to have to special order parts on the web for this fun experiment.
-I wanted to keep the cost of all the parts to around $25.
-So, using the basic design elements from the Alphorn-Center, I built two PVC alphorns, the second of which is shown below.
+I had to make some modifications to the German "Bauplan" since pipe sizes in the U.S. are different than those in Germany (actual diameter differences, and not simply a difference between Metric and English Units.
+See the note below).
+Using the basic design elements from the Alphorn-Center, I built three PVC alphorns, the second of which is shown below.